Zuma 'delays' SABC probe

 With Motsoeneng not likely to appeal his dismissal, there are concerns that he might access his pension.

 A source at the SABC said: “He (Motsoeneng) isn’t going to appeal the disciplinary hearing ruling, which means he is capable of accessing his pension.

-On Sunday, Motsoeneng referred enquiries to his legal representative, Zola Majavu, who said: “There’s no appeal.
+Yesterday, Motsoeneng referred enquiries to his legal representative, Zola Majavu, who said: “There’s no appeal.
 The matter will be referred to the CCMA.
 From there it will be the Labour Court.”